rkzn/open-api-docs/docs/account-authentication.md

 # Account Authentication

-Spotware Open API authentication process is designed based on OAuth 2.0.
+cTrader Open API authentication process is designed based on OAuth 2.0.

 The OAuth 2.0 authorization framework allows the third-party applications obtaining limited access to the service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the service, or by allowing the third-party application to obtain access on its own behalf.

-The communication with the resource (e.g. trading account) owner looks as follows:
+The communication with the resource (e.i. trading account) owner looks as follows:

 1. A trading account owner decides to start using your service by clicking some action button on your site.

-2. The service generates a request to the Open API 2.0, redirecting the trader to the Spotware side.
+2. The service generates a request to the Open API 2.0, redirecting the trader to cTrader ID service.

 3. Trader logs in using his personal cTrader profile and allows permissions.